 When you ask different stakeholders what Smart Everything means to them, their answers will vary depending on their point of view.

-Join the Wireless Communications Alliance for a round table discussion on Smart Everything featuring a global panel.
+Join the Wireless Communications Alliance for a round table discussion on Smart Everything with a global panel of experts.

 Round Table Discussion Panel